 Please note: The algorithm descriptions in English have been automatically translated.
 Errors may have been introduced in this process.
 For the original descriptions, go to the Dutch version of the Algorithm Register.

-Civil Affairs: Insight module
+Civil Affairs: Insight Module

-Last change on 10th of September 2025, at 11:41 (CET) | Publication Standard 1.0
+Last change on 21st of July 2026, at 9:55 (CET) | Publication Standard 1.0

 Publication category